Kelly (musical): Production

+Previews and Broadway opening

 Before its Broadway opening, the show was presented for three weeks in Philadelphia and half a week in Boston.
 While Kelly was in tryouts, roles played by Ella Logan, Jack Creley, and Avery Schreiber were cut by show doctors Leonard Stern and Mel Brooks.
 Pre-Broadway promotion for the show included an event on the Brooklyn Bridge with a series of chorus girls.

 Directed and choreographed by Herbert Ross, the musical began previews at the Broadhurst Theatre on February 1, 1965 and opened (and closed) on February 6 after seven previews and one performance.
 The cast included Wilfrid Brambell, Don Francks, Anita Gillette, Mickey Shaughnessy, Eileen Rodgers, and Jesse White.
 Scenic design was by Oliver Smith, costume design by Freddy Wittop, and lighting design by Tharon Musser.
 The show's logo, which featured on posters and playbills (and, much later, on the LP and CD covers) was designed by French-born illustrator Tomi Ungerer, who was then (and remains) best known for his children's picture books.

+Critical reception and legal fallout

-Industry representatives quoted in The New York Times stated they "could not recall any other Broadway musical representing such a comparable expenditure that became a casualty so quickly."
+Industry representatives quoted in The New York Times stated they "could not recall any other Broadway musical representing such a comparable expenditure that became a casualty so quickly".
 Costs had ballooned to $650,000, with the biggest loser being Levine, followed by Melnick and Susskind, who had invested a total of $150,000.
 There had been increasing arguments between the producers and writers, with Susskind complaining that the authors were unwilling to make changes per the recommendations of the investors.
 Charlap and Lawrence were so upset with changes that they filed suit in New York Supreme Court seeking an injunction to prevent the play from opening.
 While the judge urged that the parties pursue arbitration, lawyers representing Charlap and Lawrence were threatening to sue for damages that had been caused through "unauthorized changes, omissions and additions" made to the musical.

 In his review in The New York Times, critic Howard Taubman opened by noting that "Ella Logan was written out of Kelly before it reached the Broadhurst Theater Saturday night.
-Congratulations, Miss Logan," and continued to describe what he saw as a production for which there were "ample critical, if not legal, grounds for an injunction," lampooning the legal wrangling that had gone on about the production.
-The play's brief life was later described by Melnick's son as "not his [father's] favorite moment in history," but nonetheless one he wore with grace.
+Congratulations, Miss Logan", and continued to describe what he saw as a production for which there were "ample critical, if not legal, grounds for an injunction", lampooning the legal wrangling that had gone on about the production.
+The play's brief life was later described by Melnick's son as "not his [father's] favorite moment in history", but nonetheless one he wore with grace.

-Later that year, there were reports of an off-Broadway revival of the show, to be produced by David Rubinson of Columbia Records.
+Later that year, there were reports of an Off-Broadway revival of the show, to be produced by David Rubinson of Columbia Records.
 This was intended to present the show in its original form, as conceived by Lawrence and Charlap, as opposed to the much-revised and re-written version that finally opened on Broadway.